ajbanjara/Wireshark/sharkd-JSON-RPC-Request-Syntax.md

-The available sharkd request types are:
+The available sharkd request methods are:

 - [analyse](#analyse)
 - [bye](#bye)